Inflation in Romania

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices dropped a seasonally-adjusted 0.05% from the previous month in August, broadly stable from the flat result seen in July.
+Consumer prices increased 0.24% over the previous month in August, slowing down from the 0.97% rise logged in July.